EmanuelCaires/Factorygym/README.md

 ## Structure
-I will be building my website with a mobile first mindset using the iPhone 5/SE (320px) as the smallest screen size for styling to look good on.
-The screen size breakpoints that I will be using are from [Bootstrap breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/ "Bootstrap").
+The website is designed with a responsive structure using Bootstrap breakpoints, ensuring an excellent user experience across various devices and screen sizes.
+The website follows a well-organized structure, consisting of different sections that adapt seamlessly to different screen dimensions.

 | Screen Size | Breakpoint |
 | ----------- | ---------- |